1. My seniors read GEMs from Group A or Group B but I understand the GE curriculum is different for me. Please advise me about the five pillars.

 (ii) To fulfil GE requirements, you need to read a module each with the following prefixes:

-(iii) As the "Asking Questions" pillar is not ready to be launched, students admitted in AY2015/16 (except those from the Ridge View Residential College (RVRC)) will be required to read one module each from the four pillars plus an additional module from either the Human Cultures, Singapore Studies or Thinking and Expression pillar to fulfil the GE requirements.
+(iii) To fulfil the GE requirements, students admitted in AY2015/16 (except those from the Ridge View Residential College (RVRC)) will be required to read the Quantitative Reasoning GEM and one GEM each from the Human Cultures, Singapore Studies and Thinking and Expression pillars.
+Their fifth GEM can be from the Human Cultures, Singapore Studies or Thinking and Expression pillar.

 (iv) Students admitted in AY2015/16 and beyond, and who are residents of RVRC are allowed to read GEQ1917 Understanding and Critiquing Sustainability as fulfilment of the "Asking Questions" pillar.